replicatedhq/troubleshoot.sh/docs/source/collect/cluster-resources.md

 ### `/cluster-resources/pods/logs/[namespace]/[name].json`

 This file contains information about all pods, separated by namespace.
+The maximum file size limit for a pods logfile is set to 5MB via the `maxBytes` limit.

 ### `/cluster-resources/pods/logs/[namespace]/[pod]/[container].log`

 This file contains logs from current containers for pods that have terminated with an error or are crash-looping.
+The maximum file size limit for a pods logfile is set to 5MB via the `maxBytes` limit.

 ### `/cluster-resources/pods/logs/[namespace]/[pod]/[container]-previous.log`

 This file contains logs from previous containers for pods that have terminated with an error or are crash-looping.
+The maximum file size limit for a pods logfile is set to 5MB via the `maxBytes` limit.

 ### `/cluster-resources/ingress/[namespace]/[name].json`